smucclaw/documentation/docs/quickstart-why-use-L4.rst

 -----------------------------

-The contract assembly engine helps you generate a document you can sign (after running it past a lawyer for code review, of course).
+The contract assembly engine helps you generate a document you can sign after running it past a lawyer for code review.

 For investment agreements, L4 also generates all the prerequisite components such as board resolutions and members' resolutions in